 A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: No non-decorative image found.
-B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Pass Additional Information: Recognize all images.
-NVDA identified some images on the navigation bar but I'm not really sure what they are, probably the tiny triangle indicators.
+N/A Additional Information: N/A B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
+Pass Additional Information: 5/5 chapters pass.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-N/A Additional Information: No complex image found.
+Pass Additional Information: 5/5 chapters pass.